yikhuen/adpo/README.md

      --model adaptive=kind:lora,checkpoint:outputs/adaptive_beta/checkpoint-120
    ```
    Metrics per dataset are stored in `research/results/phase4_generalization/<dataset>/metrics/` and summarised in `research/results/phase4_generalization/summary.json`.
+   The Markdown report (target `results/phase4_report_latest.md` by default) will also include the LLM-curated highlights.
 6. **Ad-hoc training/eval.** `scripts/train.py` and `scripts/eval.py` remain available for standalone experiments (e.g., debugging a new dataset formatter).
 7. **Reporting.** Beside Phase 2’s Markdown, you can re-run `scripts/report_phase2.py --phase-dir ... --eval-output ...` or extend it for other phases to keep artifacts reproducible.